nf-core/configs/README.md

 nextflow run /path/to/workflows/nf-core-rnaseq-3.0/workflow -profile mycluster
 ```

-If you prefer, you can download these config profiles yourself and customise the `--custom_config_base` / `params.custom_config_base` parameter in each pipeline to to set to the location of the configs directory.
+If required, you can instead download the nf-core/configs files yourself and customise the `--custom_config_base` / `params.custom_config_base` parameter in each pipeline to to set to the location of the configs directory.

 ## Adding a new config